kubernetes/kubernetes/docs/proposals/component-registration.md

     - Specify liveness and readiness probe methods
     - Store the last known status (list of conditions)
   - Add (or modify) a controller to probe ExternalServiceProviders and update their status
-  - Update how Endpoints are managed
-    - EITHER update the EndpointsController to manage Endpoints based on both Pod and ExternalServiceProvider status
+  - Update EndpointsController to manage Endpoints based on both Pod and ExternalServiceProvider status
-    - OR modify Endpoints to be a read-only view of service providers (Pod/ExternalServiceProvider) and delete the Endpoints controller
 2. Register component ExternalServiceProviders
   - Update all components to use consistent namespacing and component labeling
   - EITHER update "external" components to self-register their ExternalServiceProvider
   - OR update deployment automation to register deployed components as ExternalServiceProviders
-3. Rewrite ComponentStatuses
-  - Either Dynamically display a list of components and their readiness (filtered Pod/ExternalServiceProvider or Endpoints query) on `/componentstatuses`
-  - Or replace ComponentStatuses with Component and ComponentStatus (`/component/status`) resources
-4. Add Service Status Conditions
+3. Add Service Status Conditions
   - Add Service condition policies (all, half+1, at least n) that can be specified for each Service
   - Add (or modify) a controller to update the Service status conditions based on aggregate provider (Pod/ExternalServiceProvider) status
   - Make sure Services can be filtered by status conditions (e.g. all ready services with label x)
-  - Deprecate ComponentStatuses and move users to filtered "component" querying of Service Status or Pod/ExternalServiceProvider (if they need the status of individual components, not just the aggregates)
+  - Deprecate ComponentStatuses and migrate users to filtered queries (`type=component`)
+    - For aggregate status query ServiceList
+    - For individual service provider status query PodList & ExternalServiceProviderList
+4. Optimize querying service provider spec + status (PodList + ExternalServiceProviderList)
+  - Either add a new on-demand "joined view" meta-resource
+  - OR add a new Component resource (read-only cache) that gets updated every time `type=component` Pods or ExternalServiceProviders get updated
 5. Expand Service or add new a new API resource to allow discovery of API group providers